qiyfoundation/Qiy-Scheme/Qiy Node Protocol.md

 # 5 Models

-This chapters describes the entities of the [Qiy Node Interface](Definitions.md#qiy-node-interface).
+This chapters describes the entity types of the [Qiy Node Interface](Definitions.md#qiy-node-interface).

 ## 5.1 Catalogue

+This section describes the [Service Catalogue](Definitions.md#service-catalogue) model.

 ### 5.1.1 Catalogue Attributes